Bulldog icon

 History

 We’re excited to share our latest initiative: the CHS Alumni History Wall Project.
-This project aims to honor and preserve the rich history of Chelsea High School alumni by transforming a wall in the high school into an engaging historical timeline of our beloved schools.
+This project aims to honor and preserve the rich history of Chelsea High School alumni by transforming a wall in the high school into an interactive display providing access to yearbooks going back many decades!

 Image of a rendering of the proposed Alumni Wall

-A rendering of the proposed Alumni Wall at the High School by Julia Applegate ’86.
+Artist’s rendering of the proposed Alumni History Wall at the High School by Julia (Gordon) Applegate ’86.

 Central to this project will be a 65″ interactive TV touchscreen display that will feature class composites, photographs, and other historical information dating back as far as possible.
+The names of donors like you who support this project will also be listed.
 A dedicated section will also honor Chelsea students who lost their lives while serving in our country’s military.
-Importantly, the interactive information will also be accessible from offsite locations.
-Another key component to this historic project will be a plaque recognizing the founding members of the CHS Alumni Association.
+Importantly, the interactive display will also be easily available on a website for those who aren’t able to visit the high school!
+Another key component to this historic project will be a plaque mounted on the wall recognizing the founding members of the CHS Alumni Association.

 Chelsea Schools Timeline